 Don’t skip breakfast

 When you finally force yourself to get out of bed, it is extremely important that you don’t skip breakfast.
 Even if you’re not hungry, manage your morning hours and eat something small, to prevent hypoglycemia.
-Read here an elaborated list of foods that improve your mood.

 Stretch your body

 Stretching not only helps your body feel better by getting rid of the fatigue you experience, but it also calms the mind.
 Stretching helps release mental tension, enhances your mood, and relieves morning depression.

 Lightbox (SAD lamps)

 More than 70% of the people I interviewed reported that a light box was extremely helpful, reducing their depression symptoms to the minimum and even eliminating them.
 The lightbox is used in “light therapy.”
 The light mimics sunlight, which elevates your mood instantly.

-Set your alarm to an early hour so that you will not start your day in a rush and stress.
+Set your alarm to an early hour so that you will not have to rush through your morning.
 It might be difficult at first to generate that new behavior, but it takes only 30 days to form a habit.
 After a short while, believe it or not, getting out of the sheets early will become part of your routine.

 Start your day by doing something that makes you feel good

-This relates to the previous advice.
+This relates to the previous tip.
 You do not have to start off just to get ready to go to work.
 Your job should NOT be the reason you wake up in the morning.